-Use of validated Phonics Scheme (Phonics Bug) has been successfully implemented and this has impacted on improving attainment with 73% of PP children achieving the national standard at the end of Y1 and 89% at the end of Y2.
-This is a substantial improvement on the previous year when 66% achieved the standard at the end of Year 1 and 60% at the end of Year 2.
+Use of validated Phonics Scheme (Phonics Bug) has been successfully implemented and this has impacted on improving attainment with of PP children achieving the national standard at the end of Y1 and % at the end of Y2.
 To achieve this Same day Phonics Catch up has been delivered to pupils who have not secured the days learning by well trained staff to ensure they keep up.
 Termly tracking has enabled pupils who were falling behind to be targeted in a timely manner and this has impacted on reducing gaps.
 There has been investment and organisation of the Reading books to ensure they match exactly to the sounds that children have been taught and this has enabled parents to effectively consolidate Phonics learning at home.
-Parent Workshop have been held to educate parents so that they have been able to effectively consolidate Phonics learning at home.
+Parent Workshop have been held to educate parents so that they have been able to effectively consolidate Phonics learning at home